flenniken/statictea/docs/teaFunctions.md

 # dup

 Duplicate a string x times.
 The result is a new string built by concatenating the string to itself the specified number of times.
+The resulting string must be less than or equal to 1024 bytes.

 ~~~javascript
 dup = func(pattern: string, count: int) string